An operational continuum limit of quantum combs: The continuous process tensor framework

 \subsection{Instruments and the generalized Born rule}

 With the physicality conditions on the cPT in place, we can define an instrument.
-An instrument is a (potentially countably or uncountably infinite) set of dual field theory states
+An instrument is a (potentially countably or uncountably infinite) set of dual Fock space vectors

 where $\mathcal{X}$ is the set of possible experimental outcomes resulting from an application of this instrument.
-Given a cPT $\cPT$, the instrument defines a probability distribution of the experimental outcomes via
+Given a cPT $\cPT$, the instrument defines a probability distribution $p(x|\mathcal{J}_T)\mathrm dx$, where the probability density function is computed via

 This is exactly the generalized Born rule in our continuous framework.
-In order for $\mathcal{J}_T(\mathcal{X})$ to be a valid instrument it needs to satisfy that

-is the dual vector of a valid process tensor.
-By the Riesz representation theorem, the elements of a continuous instrument $\mathcal{J}_T(\mathcal X)$ can therefore be uniquely represented by state vectors $\ket{\mathcal{J}_T(x)}$, $x \in \mathcal X$ in the one-dimensional field theory.
-Above, the measure $\mathrm d x$ is an appropriate notion of a flat measure over $\mathcal{X}$ (e.g. the Lebesgue measure for an Euclidian space) and we note that the integral becomes a sum in the case when $\mathcal{X}$ is a discrete set.
-Furthermore, note that in the case of a diffusive measurement $\mathcal{X}$ becomes a set of functions and the measure $\mathrm d x$ becomes a path integral measure.
+The measure $\mathrm d x$ is an appropriate notion of a flat measure over $\mathcal{X}$ (e.g. the Lebesgue measure for an Euclidian space) and we note that the integral becomes a sum in the case when $\mathcal{X}$ is a discrete set.
+In the case of a diffusive measurement $\mathcal{X}$ becomes a set of functions and the measure $\mathrm d x$ becomes a path integral measure.

-We present concrete examples of field theory states representing elements of continuous instruments for various operational scenarios in \cref{ssec:control_family}.
-In particular, we consider instruments involving coherent control with quantum memory (lifting the trace condition on the generator), continuous measurements in both the diffusive and jump regimes, and an operational scenario combining quantum memory with classical feedback.